 Samuel P. Taylor State Park

-Six campsites designated accessible and are usable in dry weather.
-Many have dirt activity areas, but sites 58 and 21 have asphalt pads in the activity areas.
-Assistance may be needed with water, trash and cooking facilities in all sites.
-Improvements are planned.
-Restrooms with showers: An accessible restroom with showers is near site #37.
-An accessible unisex toilet and shower room is also at the other end of this loop near site 58.
-Accessible parking is near both facilities.
+Orchard Hill: Campsites #30, #37, #39, and #58 are designated accessible and are usable in dry weather.
+Site #58 has an asphalt pad in the campsite.
+Assistance may be needed with the water, trash, and cooking facilities.
+An accessible combination restroom with showers is near site #37.
+An accessible unisex toilet and shower room is also near site 58.
+Accessible parking is near both restrooms.